Em-jay07/result/README.md

-# My first json file created
+# My first json file created from an API